duderstadt-lab/mars-docs/examples/fret_dynamic.md

-**Identify the bleaching positions for donor and acceptor** To identify the bleaching positions for both donor and acceptor in each trace, the single change point finder tool from Mars is applied.
-After running this tool, the positions of the bleaching events of both dyes will be added to the corresponding molecule record.
-This information can later on be used to filter molecule traces (make sure each trace has both 1 donor and 1 acceptor) and to do the FRET calculations obtaining E and S values for each molecule.

-Start by opening the [findBleachingPositions.groovy](https://github.com/duderstadt-lab/mars-tutorials/blob/master/Example_workflows/FRET/Follow%20along%20example/findBleachingPositions.groovy) script from the repository.
-This script automates the command and makes sure bleaching positions are found for DO, AO and FRET molecules in the colors relevant.
-Run the script.
-This will add bleaching positions to the archive shown as markers with dotted lines in the plots.

-<<Figure>>

 **Selecting the traces to be included in further analysis** Before proceeding with the following part of automated analysis, it is required to inspect the traces manually and assign the tag 'Accepted' for all molecules fulfilling the requirements: